r-devel/r-dev-day/preparation/LatinR2024/LatinR2024_en.md

 | :---- | :---- | :---- |
 | 8:30pm \- 11pm | 5:30pm \- 8pm | 1:30pm \- 4pm |

 You are encouraged to attend both sessions if possible, but it is okay to join one session only.

+## Communication

 There will be a short introduction (~10 minutes) at the start of each session in English, Spanish and Portuguese.

-We will use the "r-dev-day" channel on the LatinR Slack for related discussion.
+We will use the "r-dev-day" channel on the LatinR Slack for related discussion - use of English, Spanish or Portuguese is welcome.

+Small groups can agree on a common language to work in - English will be the default, but Spanish- and Portuguese-speaking facilitators will be available for help.

 ## Tasks